Communities

 General comments

-DonielF‭ wrote almost 4 years ago · edited almost 4 years ago
+DonielF‭ wrote about 4 years ago · edited about 4 years ago

 While the Spanish experts are here, what's up with the repeated verb declarado and dicho?
 There's only one verb outside the subordinate clauses, הגיד; if Spanish grammar requires that each object get its own verb phrase, why do they change the verb?